alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 For production workloads, Grafana has a built in Tempo data source that can be used to query Tempo and visualize traces.

+### UI

+Grafana is the primary frontend used to view traces.
+However, another option is to utilize tempo which comes with a UI package which is a jaeger frontend option in order to view traces.

 ### Single Sign On

 Tempo-Query does not have built in SSO.
 In order to provide SSO, this deployment leverages Authservice